fortplot_matplotlib_session.f90 Source File

 use fortplot_figure_core, only: figure_t

-use fortplot_figure_initialization, only: configure_figure_dimensions, setup_figure_backend
+use fortplot_figure_configuration, only: configure_figure_dimensions, setup_figure_backend

 use fortplot_global, only: fig => global_figure